machal/cssmine-content/css3-gradients.md

 And here is a live example which contains all four options of the radial
 gradient: [cdpn.io/e/cdyfx](<http://cdpn.io/e/cdyfx>).

-Repeating gradients
+Repeating Gradients
 -------------------

-The repeating gradients are declared the same way as normal gradients except we will use the `repeating-linear-gradient()` or `repeating-radial-gradient()` functions.
+Repeating gradients are declared the same way as normal gradients except we will use the `repeating-linear-gradient()` or `repeating-radial-gradient()` functions.
 Unlike normal gradients, the browser will not render a color when it hits the last color-stop but it will repeat the defined gradient instead.